 You can also reach out to other accounts by adding “@” followed by their profile name in your tweet to get more reach and engagement.

-Once you are done crafting your tweets, it is time to select the twitter account for which you want the tweet to be published.
-Just step out of the tweet composer and navigate to the right side to select the post's destination account.
+Once you are done crafting your tweet, it is time to select the Twitter account for which you want the tweet to be published (You need to add accounts first in the app).

 Add to queue: You can use this option to schedule your tweet for the next available time according to your pre-set schedule.

-Repeat Post: To schedule the same tweet on repeat for multiple times across multiple days.
+Repeat Post: To schedule the same tweet on repeat multiple times across multiple days.

-As a social media marketer, you have an obligation to manage upcoming events and product launch on social media while maintaining the daily dose of tweets throughout the days across the month.
+As a social media marketer, you have an obligation to your clients to manage and promote upcoming events and product launches on social media.
+While doing so, you have to ensure a daily dose of content by scheduling multiple tweets for different clients throughout the month.

 Needless to say,